 Our CSA began in 2009 when the organization itself was merely a seed.
 The 25 founding member families were involved in everything from crop choices and seed orders to planting and harvesting.
 Since its humble beginnings, our CSA has expanded to include over 120 families.
 While we still provide volunteer opportunities for our CSA members, the operation now stands on its own with the supervision and support of its Core Members.
 Subscribers pick up weekly at the farm on Manwaring Rd.
 The distribution is "market-style" with members filling their bag with the noted amounts of fresh produce.

 Members also enjoy pick-your-own offerings such as flowers, peas, beans, cherry tomatoes and blackberries when available.
+Shares of bread from Blue Duck Bakery and beef from Acabonac Farms are also available.
 The on-site farmstand is also available for members and non-members alike to purchase local natural meats, cheeses, bread, soaps, etc. in addition to our own products.